Types of Addictions

 Do you experience symptoms of sudden dread, trembling, or the inability to breathe?
 It is possible that you may have Panic Disorder alongside your dependence to alcohol or addictive drugs.

 Acute stress actually causes symptoms of substance abuse to worsen.
-You have a right to receive acute stress therapy through our addiction treatment program for men at Windward Way.
+You have a right to receive acute stress therapy through our addiction treatment program for men and women at Windward Way.

 Since we use many treatment modalities to get at the root causes for your stress, you’ll find our program for men is vastly superior than the many other generic rehabs you’ll find.